 Tips for Taking Thyroid Medication

-If you’re taking thyroid medications, there are some dietary factors that you should be aware of.
+If you’re taking thyroid medications, there are some dietary elements that you should be aware of.

 - High-fibre foods